 Have the soils been perked?

 In most cases not.
-The glaciers of long ago created very well drained soils here in the Adirondacks.
+The glaciers of long ago created very well-drained soils here in the Adirondacks.
 Clay soils, with the exception of the Champlain Valley, do not exist.
 Though I generally don’t take the time or expense to perk land in advance, I will upon a customer’s request.
-There have been occasions when an APA permit was required to subdivide one of our Adirondack properties, in which case soil tests were completed to insure a conventional septic system.
+There have been occasions when an APA permit was required to subdivide one of our Adirondack properties, in which case soil tests were completed to ensure a conventional septic system.

 What are the restrictions?